FIWARE/tutorials.Identity-Management/README.md

 ### UUIDs within Keyrock

-All ids and tokens within  **Keyrock** are subject to change.
-The following values will need to be amended when querying for records .Record ids use Universally Unique Identifiers - UUIDs.
+All IDs and tokens within  **Keyrock** are subject to change.
+The following values will need to be amended when querying for records.
+Record IDs use Universally Unique Identifiers - UUIDs.

 | Key |Description                        | Sample Value |
 |-----|-----------------------------------|--------------|